katelynkimmulgrew/mermaid/README.md

 * (3 pt) Integrate user authentification
 This allows for the site to have authorized users as well as public users.
 I want this for my site so I can regulate submissions to the suggestions list and so the suggestions list is not public.
 I will use TLS/SSL.
 I will use the node modules passport, passport-local, passport-local-mongoose, and express-session.
 I will use a flag in order to determine which user is the administrator.

-* (1 pt) Use a CSS framework throughout site, customize This is the use of an already built CSS file to gain some features easily without having to build from the ground up.
-Often this means linking to a given css file.
-This is user friendly.
-In addition, it is easy to customize, so your website can still look individual.
-I will be using bootstrap.
+* (1 points) Use a CSS preprocesser
+This allows for ease of layout styling.
+For instance, a variable can be assigned to a color or line of text which than can be reused.
+I am using SASS.

 * (2 pt) Client side form validation
 This prevents users from entering harmful code into forms.
 It controls what kind of input can be entered.
 This is good for my website because I don't want it to crash or be compromised.
 For this I will use javascript and html.

+## Nota Bene

+The administrator has the username "admin" and the password "securePassword".
+It is already in the database on i6.
+My site recognizes the adminstrator by username.